 This entire section focuses on the depths a human being can sink to.
-Just like the previous stanza the speaker is passing judgement on this person who is unable to shake off his past and the “clouds of crying witnesses” which follow him.
+Just like the previous stanza, the speaker is passing judgment on this person who is unable to shake off his past and the “clouds of crying witnesses” which follow him.
 The man is like a “mole” who works underground, away from the eyes of most of the population.
 The man is “fed” by “gnats and flies.”
 His “scowl” is furthered by the “blood and tears” he drinks in “as free.”
 While vague, these lines speak to how those in power use the suffering of others to improve their own situation.

 The fearful miser on a heap of rust